atzufuki/dotfiles/README.md

 # Container-Based Desktop Environment for Fedora

 Run a **minimal, immutable-style Fedora host** with desktop environments isolated in Distrobox containers.
-No GNOME or KDE installed on the host—only a lightweight Wayland compositor (cage) that launches containerized desktops.
+No GNOME or KDE installed on the host—only a lightweight Wayland compositor (weston) that launches containerized desktops.

 ## Features